iechevarria/lego-face-VAE/README.md

 ## Quickstart on Google Colab

+NOTE (2021-12-23): This notebook no longer works out of the box on Colab because of issues with dependencies.
+Such is the joy of Python package management.

 [Google Colab](https://colab.research.google.com/) is a free environment to run Jupyter Notebooks with the option of using GPU/TPU instances.